 Makeup need not cause or highlight your dry skin if you take care applying it.

 6. You're Over-Exfoliating

 Your skin is continuously regenerating, with new skin cells replacing old dead ones.
 Exfoliation assists this process by removing the older cells and giving the new ones a healthier start in life.

 While exfoliation is a recommended beauty therapy, do it sparingly if you suffer from dry skin.
 The urge to rub away dry and flaky skin is hard to avoid.
 However, it will make your condition worse, irritating your skin further.

 We recommend exfoliating only a couple of times a week with your dry skin.

-Alternatively, try a spoon of sugar added to two spoons of olive or vitamin E oil for a perfect mix.
-Dab over your face and use your fingertips to massage the mix into your skin gently.
+Alternatively, try a spoon of sugar added to two scoops of olive or vitamin E oil for a perfect mix.
+Dab over your face and use your fingertips to massage the mixture into your skin gently.
 After a few minutes, wash off the solution.